Timeline of the Yemeni revolution (January – 2 June 2011): 4 May

 An explosion in the southern Yemen area of Zinjibar killed 5 soldiers, while the surviving soldiers killed four civilians in apparent panic.

-In Sana'a, protesters launched large demonstrations against the GCC mediation.
+In Sanaa, protesters launched large demonstrations against the GCC mediation.
 There was also a women-only rally held to protest the kidnapping of pro-democracy woman activist Badreh Ghallan by security forces.

 5 May

-The Yemeni Defense Ministry said Saleh, ruling party officials, and opposition leaders tentatively agreed to sign the GCC deal at a ceremony in Sana'a and not Riyadh on an undisclosed date, Xinhua reported.
+The Yemeni Defense Ministry said Saleh, ruling party officials, and opposition leaders tentatively agreed to sign the GCC deal at a ceremony in Sanaa and not Riyadh on an undisclosed date, Xinhua reported.

 6 May – "Friday of Gratitude to the South"

-Media reported that hundreds of thousands protested again in the western part of Sana'a and released balloons in pan-Arab colors with slogans calling for Saleh to step down painted on them.
+Media reported that hundreds of thousands protested again in the western part of Sanaa and released balloons in pan-Arab colors with slogans calling for Saleh to step down painted on them.
 A staged counter-demonstration in front of the presidential palace by Saleh also occurred where Saleh promised to resist calls for him to step down.
 Taiz experienced massive protests as well.
 The opposition bloc also announced that they have pulled out of the deal because of Saleh's personal refusal to sign it.